 Contrary to a massive and dishonest campaign to undermine it, Social Security is doing well.
 Attacks are motivated by anti-tax, pro-privatization, anti-safety net ideologies.
-In fact, the Social Security Trust Fund had a \$2.6 trillion surplus in 2010 and can pay all currently promised benefits until 2038, 80% of benefits until 2070 and only slightly less for decades after that..
+In fact, the Social Security Trust Fund had a \$2.73 trillion surplus at the end of 2012 and can pay all currently promised benefits through 2032, 77% of currently promised benefits through 2086 and 72% after that.
 The Trust Fund invests in U.S. government bonds, backed by the full faith and credit of the government.
 Even though Congress committed to maintain funding for Social Security through the general budget when it extended the reduction In the payroll tax in February 2012, It set a dangerous precedent.
 Substituting general fund dollars for employee FICA contributions makes the Social Security Trust Fund vulnerable to Congressional "fiscal austerity" measures.
 Among the proposals offered to "fix Social Security" are some that will enhance it and some that will greatly weaken it.